dikortis/LetsTalkETC/Episodes/Episode_14.md

 **Joel Dietz:**
- um I mean I i run a
+ I mean I run a
 group on that and carry a lot so ultimately I have a lot to say about that topic